raohmaru/romtools/rom-name-finder/PLAN.md

 # SQLite Search Web Application - Implementation Plan

 This document outlines the step-by-step implementation plan for a search application that searches in a local SQLite database using Prisma.
+All the implementation is done in the frontend (there is no backend).
 Please only implement one feature at a time, stop the implementation after the feature and update the PLAN.md file.
 All tasks follow the best practices documented in the `.kilocode/rules/` folder.